mattloose/RUscripts/README.md

 biopython

-mlpy # Must be version 3.5.0 or above - see below

 watchdog

+mlpy # Must be version 3.5.0 or above - cannot be installed with easy_install/pip on Windows - see below for details

-sklearn #Available as default with Anaconda
+sklearn # Available as default with Anaconda

-# To install these modules on the ONT Anaconda type:
+To install these modules on the ONT Anaconda type:

-    C:\path\to\RUscripts>easy_install thrift ws4py h5py configargparse biopython watchdog
+    > easy_install thrift ws4py h5py configargparse biopython watchdog

 NOTE: You may need to add C:\Anaconda\Scripts to your path to access easy_install and pip.

-# To install mlpy
+To install mlpy

 Installing mlpy with easy_install results in a version less than that required.
 To overcome this on windows systems visit http://www.lfd.uci.edu/~gohlke/pythonlibs/#mlpy to obtain an mlpy wheel compiled for the appropriate version of windows and python.